Christina Stürmer: Continued success

 In 2006, Christina and her band released their fourth album, Lebe lauter (Live Louder).
 The album reached number one in both Germany and Austria.
 And the singles, Nie genug (Never Enough), and Um bei dir zu sein/An Sommertagen (To Be By Your Side/On Summer Days) both reached number one as well on the Austrian charts.
 The first single, Nie genug reached a respectable number fifteen in Germany.
 The following singles after Um bei dir zu sein/An Sommertagen, Ohne Dich (Without You) and Scherbenmeer both reached the top ten in Austria.
 When Austria co-hosted Euro 2008 with Switzerland, Christina's song Fieber was the Austrian song for Euro 2008, followed by her last album In dieser Stadt in 2009, which brought us two more singles, "Ist mir egal" and "Mehr als perfekt".

 Her single "Wir Leben den Moment" was released 3 September 2010, from her latest album, Nahaufnahme (Close-up), which was released in 2010.
 This album also featured some other hits, such as Warum (Why) and Juniherz (Heart of June).

 In 2013, her next single Millionen Lichter (Millions of Lights) was released on 29 March.
 It was followed by the release of the album Ich hör auf mein Herz (I Listen to My Heart) on 19 April.
 The video was shot in California, USA.

 Private life

-In August 2016 Christina Stürmer became a mother with her longtime band member and boyfriend Oliver Varga.
-Their daughter was named "Marina".
+In August 2016, Stürmer and her longtime band member and boyfriend Oliver Varga welcomed a daughter.

+In March 2021 she had a second daughter.